Spiced Coffee Cake with Pumpkin Butter Swirl

 - Reduce the mixer speed to low and add the flour mixture in 3 additions, alternating with 2 additions of the Greek yogurt (beginning and ending with the dry ingredients).
 Mix until the dry ingredients have just absorbed; do not over mix.
 The batter will be fairly thick and aerated.
 Scrape down the bowl with a spatula to make sure all of the ingredients are incorporated.

-- Allow the cake to cool completely on a wire rack before serving.
+- Allow the cake to cool completely in the pan on a wire rack before cutting into squares and serving.
 Best served slightly warm or at room temperature the day of baking.
 If desired, dust lightly with powdered sugar before serving.

 Tips for Success: